-Credit Hour and Commitment
+Credit Hours and Commitment

-This course is offered for 3 semester credits.
-Therefore, you can expect to spend approximately 135 hours on this course.
-This course contains one exam, three significant writing projects, five videoconferences with your instructor, five peer review activities, twenty reflective writing journal prompts, 12 discussion sessions, and 15 other exercises (for a total of four major assignments and 57 moderate and minor assignments, not including readings).
+This course is offered for 3 semester credits; therefore it is expected that you will spend 135 hours total on this course.
+This course has 16 modules with 16 lessons, one exam, three significant writing projects, five videoconferences with your instructor, five essay critiquing activities, 20 reflective writing journal prompts, 12 discussion forum posts, and 15 other exercises.
 Many of the readings in this course may require an hour or more to read, and many of the writing assignments will require you to devote significant time to thinking, planning, and researching, so plan your time accordingly.
+It is recommended that you budget 9-10 hours for studying and completing the activities for each module.
+There are suggested schedules to accomplish this work are included in this syllabus.